Your claim could be worth...

 In Scotland, the time limit to make horse riding claims is generally three years from the date of the accident.
 However, this doesn’t mean you have three years following your accident to start the claims process.

 Instead, you must have either settled a claim or raised a court action within this three-year timeframe.
-To ensure you don’t miss out on your right to claim, speak with an equine accident solicitor as soon as possible.

 Additionally, if your injury occurred due to a breach of health and safety regulations, a waiver is unlikely to prevent you from claiming.
-This is because businesses cannot contract out of their statutory duties.
-But every case is different, so it’s vital to have an experienced horse accident solicitor review your situation.

 You can still claim compensation against your friend’s insurance policy.

-In these situations, it’s important to understand that pursuing a claim doesn’t mean you’re personally suing your friend.
+It’s important to understand that pursuing a claim doesn’t mean you’re personally suing your friend.
 Instead, you’re seeking compensation from their insurance provider, which is why horse owners are encouraged to have public liability insurance.

 A few key points to consider: